Cerchie/problem-solving-pattern/README.md

 ## 13. Can I improve the O(n) of my solution?

-## 14. Are my tests passing?
+## 14. Are my tests still passing?
 Can I write more?